 Bonkers, that’s what Triumph’s Rocket III is.
 Back in the early 2000s, Triumph had an idea to take on the lucrative American market.
 What started out as an idea to deliver an alternative to Harley in the cruiser market turned into a crazy 2.3-litre in-line triple.

 At a time when big bikes like the Hayabusa were all the rage, the big Trumpet was a massive sales success.
 The little Hinckley company was swamped with orders.
-A waiting list of six months emerged for new orders and many new owners even went on to sell their Rockets on straight away at above list price.
+A waiting list of six months emerged for new orders and many new owners even went on to sell their Rockets straight away at the above list price.

 Triumph went to town on the ‘biggest is best’ line, going, ahem, big on the fact that the Rocket’s 101.6mm bore was the same as Dodge Viper.
 It was, still is, and probably always will be, the world’s largest capacity volume production machine.

 When the euphoria died down, what was left was a unique motorcycle with never-ending torque and a presence unmatched anywhere.
 It ain’t much of a handler (although it does go around corners far better than a 320kg cruiser ought to).
 But it’s still an amazing machine that deserves its place on this list more than any other bike.

 In 2010, Triumph updated it with the Roadster version.
 This is our choice, with ABS brakes, a little more power and a more conventional riding position.